Float-in-tec/my-dreamcar/README.md

 ## Environment Variables

 - GEMINI_API_KEY     # required by the terminal agent (keep it OUT of version control)
 - db-related: hardcoded for testing purposes (no real data/security issue).
-In real-case scenario, set credentials in .env file (as exampled in env.example)
+In real-case scenario, set credentials in .env file (as exampled in env.example).
+If you set variables in .env, they will automatically fill docker-compose and be used in project.

 ## Examples (free-form conversation).
 Be ware: unrealistis data seeded with few examples (n=100) as requested by the challenge.
 Results may be lacking or unrealistic (car model that doesn't have electric battery being show as electric).